 - The layout is a bit difficult to navigate during live performances

 - Exporting is a hassle

 The right strip allows you to access the three main modes of the Circuit – Pattern, Mix, and FX.
 It also has a row of buttons that provide access to Scale, Swing Tempo, Duplicate, and more.
 The small build is sturdy and has a rechargeable battery with a four-hour playtime.
 Alternatively, you can also use a USB port to turn it into a MIDI controller and sequencer.

 Overall, the Novation Circuit is a fully independent sketchpad that is fun and functional.
 The intuitive panels and straightforward design allow you to generate ideas on the fly and jam over them until you find something useful that can be exported for composition.

-This is a new approach to the high-end sampler with dedicated buttons, a new screen and highly functional rotaries.
-The only thing missing in the MKII is an Overbridge compatibility (or USB MIDI sync).
+This is a new approach to the high-end sampler with dedicated buttons, a new screen, and highly functional rotaries.
+The only thing missing in the MKII is Overbridge compatibility (or USB MIDI sync).

 The main selling point of this unit is the multiple varieties of sample track “machines”.
 It offers eight flexible audio channels and an eight-channel MIDI sequencer.
 Samples are handled by extensive processing options and offer great on-the-fly manipulation.
 Each channel also has 3 assignable LFOs that can be tweaked with the LFO designer.

 The Octatrack2 is a fabulous live-performance tool that can be adapted to work as the centerpiece of any workflow.
 From DJ setups to live electronic music, this unit offers a lot of features and options and has rightfully earned the tag of a ‘modern classic’.